snowyu/iDB/wiki/spec.md

   * .value: a item each line if it's size is not too large (optional)
 * Table<Dict>: the Item in Table is always the same type.
   * .type: Table
+  * .fields  the fields and types of this table defined here.
   * .count(if it's size is too large)
   * .level(if it's size is too large)
   * .value: a item each line if it's size is not too large (optional)